 - Our primitive ancestors developed natural addictions to the deficiency needs they shared with chimpanzees, then passed the addictions down to descendents.

-- Recent ancestors added unnatural addictions to dopamine triggering drugs, gambling, diversions, ideologies, religion, and money.
+- Recent ancestors added unnatural addictions to dopamine triggering drugs, gambling, diversions, ideologies, belief systems, and money.

-- Succeeding generations fashioned flimsy self-deceptions and denials that made it possible to convince one another (and their offspring) that destructive behaviors were normal, acceptable, and even admirable.
+- Succeeding generations fashioned flimsy denials and deceptions that made it possible to convince themselves, one another, and their offspring destructive behaviors were normal, acceptable, and even admirable.

-Like our predecessors, we rely on clever charades that artificially boost esteem (i.e. trigger dopamine) by pretending we care about high-minded ideals.
-Meanwhile, an honest look reveals that most of us are doggedly committed to a less lofty pursuit = protecting and triggering dopamine flow.
-Examples include safety addicts who can’t admit to fears, approval addicts who panic at any hint of rejection, and esteem addicts who are rattled by real and imagined threats to status.
+Like our predecessors, we rely on clever charades to artificially boost esteem / trigger dopamine by pretending we care about high-minded ideals.
+Meanwhile, an honest look suggests most of us are doggedly committed to a less lofty pursuit (protecting and triggering dopamine flow).
+Examples include safety addicts denying fears, approval addicts panicking at the slightest hint of rejection, and esteem addicts getting rattled by real and imagined threats to status.

-To make matters worse, few things exacerbate fears, threaten esteem, and send stress levels through the roof (i.e. turn off dopamine flow) more than learning about how dopamine manipulates behavior or admitting how much they have in common with junkies.
+To make matters worse, few things exacerbate fears, threaten esteem, send stress levels through the roof, and turn dopamine flow off more than learning about how dopamine manipulates behavior or admitting how much they have in common with common junkies.

 To make matters worser, addicts are traumatized by the stress provoking thought of having to forgo seductive dopamine triggers that include the pain of dopamine-induced withdrawal.

-At the slightest sense of dopamine withdrawal junkies inject, food addicts gorge, gamblers bet, safety addicts worship, power addicts scheme, money addicts cheat, approval addicts flock, esteem addicts flaunt, religion addicts condemn, and all addicts deny, deny, deny.
+At the slightest sense of dopamine withdrawal junkies inject, food addicts gorge, gamblers bet, safety addicts worship, power addicts scheme, money addicts cheat, approval addicts flock, esteem addicts flaunt, religion addicts damn, and all deny, deny, deny.

-The symptoms are the same for safety, power, attention, esteem, food, sex, gambling, money, religion, and drug addicts:
+The symptoms are the same for safety, power, attention, esteem, food, sex, gambling, money, religion, drug, and most other addicts:

 - Dearth of free will